AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/Flush.md

 AutomationMLContainer.Flush Method
 ==================================
-AutomationML 2.1 APISaves the contents of all parts and relationships, contained in the package.
+Saves the contents of all parts and relationships, contained in the package.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)